 Embed Media

-When on, any media files related to the scene (like textures, sound, movies, and so on) are embedded in the exported file.
-When off, only relative references to the media files related to the scene are added to the exported file.
+When turned on, any media files related to the scene (textures, sound, movies) are embedded in the exported file.
+When turned off, only relative references to the media files related to the scene are added to the exported file.

-A script command can be specified for execution at the various execution points.
-The expression language selected for the parameter determines whether this command are hscript or python statements.
+A script command can be specified for execution at various execution points.
+The expression language selected for the script parameter determines whether the command is in hscript or python.

 Prior to execution, this node is automatically set as the global current node.

-To run statements from a file instead, specify the path to the file with
+To run statements from a file, specify the path to the file with

 either a .cmd

-extension (when the language is set to Hscript), or .py
+extension (when the language is set to Hscript) or a .py

 extension (when the language is set to Python).
 Additional arguments to the